kubernetes-sigs/lws/keps/511-partition-update/README.md

 #### Story 1
 In the disaggregated prefilling case, the prefill role and decode role are deployed using two separate lws.
 The prefill role `Replicas` is 4 and decode is 2.
 When there is a new release, we can set prefill role `Partition` to 2 and set decode to 1.
 Half of the prefill and decoder groups will update to the new version.

+#### Story 2
+For the canary deployment, through the partitioned update and custom routing strategy, only some user requests can be served by the new version endpoints to observe whether the feature release meets expectations.

 ### Notes/Constraints/Caveats (Optional)